-You'll also want to take advantage of new tools the platform has rolled out.
-In October, LinkedIn introduced “Open Candidates,” a feature that lets job seekers privately signal to recruiters that they’re open to new employment opportunities.
+You'll also want to take advantage of as many features as possible, like “Open Candidates,” which lets job seekers privately signal to recruiters that they’re open to new employment opportunities.
 So if you’re looking for a new gig, turning on this feature will give you exposure to recruiters without tipping off your manager that you’re job hunting.

 Boost your social media presence.
 Depending on your industry, it could pay off to improve your visibility on Facebook, Twitter and other platforms.
 Think about the best platforms for your kind of work.
 It makes sense for a graphic designer to have an Instagram account, but if you're an accountant, being active on Twitter by sharing news relevant to your profession may be more appropriate.

 It goes without saying that your social media profiles need to appear professional.
 Yet you might be surprised by the info and images that are considered incriminating and should be scrubbed from your accounts.
 For example, 47% of recruiters said they view photos of alcohol consumption negatively on social media, according to Jobvite’s 2016 Recruiter Nation Report.
 The survey also found that 72% of recruiters are put off by typos, so proofread before hitting the publish button.

 Now that you know what you want and have a dazzling profile to broadcast your goals, consider letting some key players in on your plans.